Image default

 A no longer-so-secret battle for control of the net

-Who decides how the networks, what can and cannot be carried out, and what standards are used?
+Who decides how the networks work, what can and cannot be carried out, and what standards are used?
 Laura DeNardis, a professor at American University and author of the book “The Global War for Internet Governance,” joined Marketplace Weekend host Lizzie O’Leary to break it all down.
 An edited model in their conversation follows.

 A no longer-so-secret battle for control of the net